mraggi/sismos/README.md

 ## Install

-To install, you need pytorch and fastprogress.
+To install, you first need to install pytorch and fastprogress.
+It is recommended to use a separate [conda](https://www.anaconda.com/) environment.

 For example, with anaconda:
 ```